platonai/PulsarRPA/README.md

 Pulsar supports the Network As A Database paradigm, so we can turn the Web into tables and charts using simple SQLs.

+We also have a plan to develop an advanced AI to extract every field in webpages with notable accuracy.

 ![product-screenshot](docs/images/pulsar-product-screenshot-1.png)

 # Features
-- Web spider: browser rendering, ajax, scheduling, distributed, highly optimized
+- Web spider: browser rendering, ajax data crawling, scheduling, distributed, highly optimized
+- X-SQL: extend SQL to manage web data: Web crawling, scraping, Web content mining, Web BI
 - Bot stealth: never get banned
-- Simple API
-- SPA crawling
-- X-SQL: extend SQL to manage web data: Web crawling, scraping, Web content mining, Web BI
+- Simple API: one line of code to scrape, or one SQL to turn a website into a table
+- RPA: imitating human behavior for stealth, SPA crawling, or do something awesome
+- Data quantity assurance: smart retry, accurate scheduling
-- Big data: designed for large scale crawling, various backend storage support: HBase/MongoDB
+- Big data: designed for large scale crawling, various backend storage support: HBase/MongoDB/Gora

 For more information check [platon.ai](http://platon.ai)